-I currently hold positions in 33 publicly traded stocks.
+I currently hold positions in 40 publicly traded securities.
 The majority of my portfolio consists of dividend paying stocks.
 I do keep 10 percent of my portfolio cash for speculative stocks that may or may not pay dividends.
 If you’re interested in seeing my monthly dividend income, visit my dividend income page.

 * I update the chart below a few times throughout each month as purchases and sales are executed.
 The chart market value may not align with my previous month end values.

 My 401K and Roth 401k balances as of 1-14-17 totaled $57,415.07. $11,746.11 is allocated to my self-directed retirement brokerage account and accounted for in my portfolio above.
 The remaining funds are held in my employer 401k and Roth 401k plans.
 My actual 401k and Roth 401k balance is $45,668.96.

 Other Portfolio Investments

 I like to try new online savings tools.
 I’m currently testing two popular services, Acorns and Digit.